Thank you for your interest in Baylor Law.

 The primary teaching responsibility includes electives in the areas of transactional, commercial, or business areas based upon Baylor Law’s curricular needs and the applicant’s experience.
 Such courses could include real estate finance, construction, oil & gas/alternative energy, debt financing, business succession planning, individual or entity income taxation, nonprofit organizations, digital/cybersecurity, elder law/special needs, retirement, international business transactions, international trade, consumer protection, bankruptcy, creditors remedies, negotiable instruments/payment systems, franchising, sports law, healthcare.

-To apply for the Transactional/Commercial/Business Law position click on this link and look for the blue "Apply Now" button.
+To apply for the Business/Transactional Law position, click here and look for the blue "Apply Now" button.

-To apply for the Other Available Courses position click on this link and look for the blue "Apply Now" button.
+To apply for the Transactional Drafting position, click here and look for the blue "Apply Now" button.

-To apply for the Assistant Dean/Academic Support Program position click on this link and look for the blue "Apply Now" button.
+To apply for the Adjunct Lecturer, click here and look for the blue "Apply Now" button.

 Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
-As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, pregnancy status, military service, genetic information, and disability.
-As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
+As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, military service, genetic information, and disability.
+Baylor’s commitment to equal opportunity and respect of others does not undermine the validity and effect of the constitutional and statutory protections for its religious liberty, including, without limitation, the religious organization exemption under Title VII of the Civil Rights Act of 1964, the religious exemption to Title IX of the Education Amendments of 1972, and the Free Exercise Clause of the First Amendment to the United States Constitution, among others.
 Baylor encourages women, minorities, veterans, and individuals with disabilities to apply.
-Please click here to review the Baylor Law Notice of Non-Discrimination.
+EEO/M/F/Vets/Disabled

 Baylor University does not unlawfully discriminate on the basis of race, color, national origin, ethnicity, citizenship, immigration status, disability, sexual orientation, gender identity or expression, age, genetic information or the refusal to submit to a genetic test, past, current or prospective service in the uniformed military service, or any other characteristic protected under applicable federal, Texas, or local law (“Protected Characteristics”).
 These Protected Characteristics are interpreted consistently with relevant and applicable law.